Magic-wei/obsidian_wiki_template/README.md

 # Obsidian Wiki Template
 Welcome to Obsidian Wiki Template!

 This is a personal wiki or note-taking system template based on [Obsidian](https://obsidian.md/) which works on top of a local folder of plain text Markdown files.
 Obsidian is a really powerful software that helps manage our notes and build the connections between them.
+It is cross-platform (Windows, Linux, macOS) and free for personal use.
 There are a bunch of settings we need to do before we can actually get the best experience in Obsidian.
 However, with this template, you don't need to start your Obsidian-based wiki system from scratch.

 (If you are reading this README file in Obsidian, use `Ctrl + E` to toggle edit/preview mode)